 Roadmaps are shared with various audiences to align the vision of all production participants.
 To simplify the conversation between different groups of people involved in a project, a product manager has to create multiple roadmaps to present the same information from different angles.
 This helps to initiate a discussion of necessary features and strategy.
-It also keeps the internal team in touch with the customers’ needs.
-The following scheme represents the categorization by the audience.
+It also keeps the internal team in touch with the customer needs.
+The following scheme represents categorization by audience.

 Types of audiences in roadmapping

 The audience of the product roadmaps can be internal and external.
 An internal audience is your executive team and production teams.
 The executive team usually consists of stakeholders from your company’s management team.
 This segment of your internal audience is interested in the detailed vision of the product and its strategic goals.
 Typically, those are strategic roadmaps that include details about customer growth, the product introduction to a new market, competitor analysis, and customer satisfaction.

 The production team may be complex and every part of it sometimes requires a roadmap tailored to their specific needs.
 An engineering team roadmap is likely to be a Technology roadmap.
 This type of roadmap is feature-based, as it focuses on technical details and is built around the actual features to be released, whether a search-bar, a registration form, or integration with some third-party service/application, or website redesign.
 It also defines strict deadlines and includes high-level information like goals.
 Your engineering team should be less focused on the vision of the product, but still, keep track of what other members of the internal team are doing.